History of Lucas Giolito in Timeline

 Lucas Giolito

 Lucas Giolito is a professional baseball pitcher currently playing for the Boston Red Sox in MLB.
-Throughout his career, he has also played for the Washington Nationals, Chicago White Sox, Los Angeles Angels, and Cleveland Guardians.
-He is an American athlete known for his pitching abilities in Major League Baseball.
+He previously played for the Washington Nationals, Chicago White Sox, Los Angeles Angels, and Cleveland Guardians.
+Giolito is an American professional baseball pitcher.

 July 14, 1994: Lucas Giolito born

 On July 14, 1994, Lucas Frost Giolito was born.
-He is now a professional baseball pitcher.
+He would grow up to become a professional baseball pitcher.

 Others born on this day/year